BolotZhusupekov07/sorting_algorithms_visualized/README.md

 |frames  | Source of data to pass func and each frame of the animation |
 | fargs  | Additional arguments to pass to each call to func. |

-Here sevelar functions in my program, what are examples of generator functions:
+Here a function in my program, what is a example of generator function:

 ```python
 def selection_sort(list_):